UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/mvvm_navigation_1.md

 `FirstPage` => `FirstPageViewModel`

-Read through the ViewModel code and familiarise yourself with the contents.
-A few key points will be highlighed:
+Read through the ViewModel code and familiarize yourself with the contents.
+A few key points will be highlighted:

 * It has it's own reference to `Model`.
-This is acquired either from a previous view model (via the contructor parameter), or is instantiated locally.
+This is acquired either from a previous view model (via the constructor parameter), or is instantiated locally.
 Here is the constructor:

 ```C#
    public FirstPageViewModel(PersonDetailsModel m = null)